openharmony/docs/en/application-dev/media/audio/audio-playback-concurrency.md

 The AudioSession APIs are used to implement the following functions:

-- Once an application activates an audio session and specifies an [audio session strategy] (#audio-session-strategy), all audio streams of the application preferentially use this strategy during focus management.
+- Once an application activates an audio session and specifies an [audio session strategy](#audio-session-strategy), all audio streams of the application preferentially use this strategy during focus management.

   Typical scenario: When an application plays a short video, the music playing in the background is interrupted.
 It is expected that the background music be automatically restored once the audio stream of the application stops.